dkgitcode/mlp_from_scratch/README.md

-# mlp_from_scratch
+# Multi Layer Perceptron from Scratch

-A multi layer perceptron trained on Cencus Income dataset using mini batch gradient descent.
+In this notebook, we build an MLP from scratch without pytorch using mini batch gradient descent.